2uncle-code/easyRoute/README.md

 1. **node index.js**

-	Now open the browser,Navigate to http://localhost:8081/abc .
+	Now open the browser,Navigate to http://localhost:8081/abc.html .

 	You shall see the welcome message !

 ## Examples

 ### Enable SEO by add suffix to the end of requeset url
+	This will automatically add .html to every get() route,but no effect to other http methods.

 	easyRoute.enableseo('html');

 ### Router with controller's file path and action